JCE 96.05 May 2019 Issue Highlights

 Making Science Personal

-To encourage the persistence of underrepresented populations in STEM begins in gateway science courses like general chemistry, Stephanie N. Knezz shares her thoughts on Drawing a New Scientist: Why I Come Out to My Chemistry Class.
+To encourage the persistence of underrepresented populations in STEM begins in gateway science courses like general chemistry, Stephanie N. Knezz shares her thoughts on Drawing a New Scientist: Why I Come Out to My Chemistry Class(link is external).

-To show the role of science in our daily lives, Manuel F. Molina and José G. Carriazo explore Awakening Interest in Science and Improving Attitudes toward Chemistry by Hosting an ACS Chemistry FeSTiVAl in Bogotá, Colombia.
+To show the role of science in our daily lives, Manuel F. Molina and José G. Carriazo explore Awakening Interest in Science and Improving Attitudes toward Chemistry by Hosting an ACS Chemistry FeSTiVAl in Bogotá, Colombia(link is external).

 Chemical Escape Rooms